Marketing Cloud, Trailhead...

 What is Customer Relationship Marketing?

 Although customer relationship marketing may use the same acronym as customer relationship management (CRM), the two concepts are related, but still quite different.
-And while customer relationship management is a term that collectively refers to the practices, strategies, and tools that are used by companies to manage and analyze customer interactions and data, customer relationship marketing is more focused on building brand loyalty through the use of targeted marketing strategies.
+And while customer relationship management is a term that collectively refers to the practices, strategies, and tools that are used by companies to manage and analyse customer interactions and data, customer relationship marketing is more focused on building brand loyalty through the use of targeted marketing strategies.

 Customer relationship marketing begins with the customer's first encounter with the brand, and doesn't stop once a sale is made.
 Instead, relationship marketers see the sale as the first step towards a mutually-profitable brand relationship that, if properly nurtured, will endure long after the memories of that first sale have faded away.
 After all, long-term engagement and brand loyalty are more valuable to businesses than single sales.
-Storytelling furthers the goals of relationship marketers, by eschewing the hard data and facts favored by many marketing campaigns, and relying instead upon the emotional connection generated through compelling narrative.
+Storytelling furthers the goals of relationship marketers, by eschewing the hard data and facts favoured by many marketing campaigns, and relying instead upon the emotional connection generated through compelling narrative.

 Storytelling for Better Relationship Marketing